The Need For Can Complicate Information Sharing

 • What role does data governance play in simplifying information sharing?

-Data governance plays a crucial role by establishing policies and procedures for data quality, access control, and data management.
-This ensures that information is accurate, reliable, and accessible to authorized users, simplifying the process of information sharing and promoting trust in the data.
+Data governance matters a lot by establishing policies and procedures for data quality, access control, and data management.
+This ensures that information is accurate, reliable, and accessible to authorized users, simplifying the process of information sharing and promoting trust in the data But it adds up..

 • How can artificial intelligence (AI) be leveraged to simplify information sharing?